How Many Eggs Should We Eat a Week?

 - Scrambled: with mushrooms, garlic, etc.

-Also, it can be used as an ingredient in batters, desserts and sweets, savory pastries, etc. We must also take into account these dishes when assessing the amount of eggs we eat.
+Besides, eggs can be used as an ingredient in batters, desserts and sweets, savory pastries, etc. We must also take into account these dishes when assessing how many eggs we eat.

 Finally, we can grate hard-boiled eggs and add them to salads or other cold dishes or fill them with mayonnaise, tuna, shrimp, etc.

 Check out this article too: Coconut Oil for Improving Oral Health

 - Egg yolks are one of the few foods that contain vitamin D, which is essential to absorb calcium and which we also get by sunbathing.